Skip to main content

 Reviews

-“In Black Apocalypse, Tavia Nyong’o puts the African back into Afropessimism, while nimbly dancing through several traditions of Black thought.
-Nyong’o refuses to choose between Afrofuturism and Afropessimism and proposes that this is a false choice.
-We can be pessimistic, he insists, but we can and must also acknowledge that the future is Black, fierce and coming soon.”—Jack Halberstam, author of Trans*
+“In Black Apocalypse, Nyong’o puts the African back into afropessimism, while nimbly dancing through several traditions of black thought.
+He refuses to choose between afrofuturism and afropessimism and proposes that this is a false choice.
+We can be pessimistic, he insists, but we can and must also acknowledge that the future is black, fierce, and coming soon.”—Jack Halberstam, author of Trans*